IndyCar Series: International

-In the United Kingdom, since the launch of BT Sport in August 2013 races are shown on one of the BT branded channels or ESPN.
-Previous to August 2013, the IndyCar Series races were broadcasts on the Sky Sports family of networks, with the viewing figures of the IndyCar races in the UK outnumbering those of NASCAR races.
-The IndyCar Series also had highlights of all the races on the channel Five British terrestrial channel and Five USA, but has since been discontinued since the 2009 season.
-For the 2019 season broadcasts returned to Sky Sports, with the series being shown on their Sky Sports F1 channel.
+In the United Kingdom and the Republic of Ireland, since the launch of BT Sport in August 2013 races are shown on one of the BT branded channels or ESPN.
+Previous to August 2013, the IndyCar Series races were broadcasts on the Sky Sports family of networks, with the viewing figures of the IndyCar races in the UK and ROI outnumbering those of NASCAR races.
+The IndyCar Series also had highlights of all the races on the channel Five British terrestrial channel and Five USA, but has since been discontinued since the 2009 season, while Sentana, which became Eir Sports in 2016, was where all highlights where shown in the Republic of Ireland until the start of 2013, when they became the sole provider for Irish IndyCar coverage until the end of the BT partnership at the end of 2018.
+For the 2019 season, IndyCar broadcasts returned to Sky Sports in both Countries, with the series being shown on their Sky Sports F1 channel.

 In Portugal, all of the IndyCar Series are broadcast on Sport TV.

 In February 2013, Sportsnet announced that it would become the official Canadian broadcaster of the IndyCar Series beginning in the 2013 season in a five-year deal with the series.
 The new contract will include broadcasts on the Sportsnet regional networks, Sportsnet One, and City, along with mobile coverage and French rights sub-licensed to TVA Sports.
 Additionally, Sportsnet would also originate coverage from the Firestone Grand Prix of St. Petersburg, Indianapolis 500, and Honda Indy Toronto with Bill Adam, Todd Lewis, and Rob Faulds.
 Canadian driver Paul Tracy also joined Sportsnet as an analyst.
 In 2023 it was announced that TSN would broadcast IndyCar for the first time since 2012.